-Lead record is a great way to be able to track repeatable events, being able to see it all within the membership.
-It is a great way to also set yourself up for things like remarketing.
+Lead record is a great way to track repeatable events, allowing you to see it all within the membership.
+It is a great way to also set yourself up for strategies like remarketing.

-You can always use them to be able to track the full information from those opportunities and have feedback into your processes so that you can have a closed loop in terms of remarketing or retargeting and basically making your efforts as efficient as possible.
+You can always use them to track the complete information from those opportunities and get feedback on your processes.
+This allows you to have a closed loop in terms of remarketing or retargeting and making your efforts as efficient as possible.

-There are a couple of really important things to consider when you are working with the opportunities.
+There are a couple of very important things to consider when you are working with the opportunities.

 Define your qualification process

-The first step to understanding opportunities is knowing what the qualification process is basically saying.
+The first step to understanding opportunities is knowing what the qualification process is saying.

 When is it appropriate for you to create an opportunity for your lead?

-Sometimes this might just occur after an event occurs; you might capture that and all the related metadata within an opportunity, but sometimes it’s the part of the process where you might need somebody to look over the process and maybe look at qualified leads and decide what type of opportunity they would need to create where they would enter the pipeline at.
+Sometimes, this might just occur after an event occurs; you might capture that and all the related metadata within an opportunity.
+But sometimes, it’s the part of the process where you might need somebody to look over the process and maybe look at qualified leads and decide what type of opportunity they would need to create the point where they would enter the pipeline.

-So we have a few different utilities of the applications that are designed to do just that.
+So we have a few different utilities in the applications that are designed to do just that.

-Lead scoring is one of our major utilities, which allows you to set up those rules in place.
-They are placed front and center when you’re looking at the custom pipelines so that your sales management team can just pop in, see a list of all the leads that have qualified based on the rules that you put in place.
+Lead scoring is one of our major utilities that allows you to set up those rules in place.
+They are placed front and center when you’re looking at the custom pipelines so that your sales management team can just pop in; and see a list of all the leads that have qualified based on the rules that you put in place.